ash-xyz/Match-Stick-Game/README.md

 - It was a usefull project I worked on to improve my understanding of c++ and was a fun and interactive challenge

 ## Running the Game
+- Either
+    - Download and run the exe
+    - Download and compile the c++ file for yourself :smile: